Azure/fleet/docs/concepts/PropertyProviderAndClusterProperties/README.md

 A cluster property is an attribute of a member cluster.
 There are two types of properties:

-* A resource property describes the usage information of a resource in a member cluster; the name of the resource should be in the format of
+* Resource property: the usage information of a resource in a member cluster; the name of the resource should be in the format of
 [a Kubernetes label key](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#syntax-and-character-set), such as `cpu` and `memory`, and the usage information should consist of: